stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

   res <- uv_fs_get_result readFS

   -- closing the file
-  _ <- uv_fs_close_sync loop file
+  _ <- sync $ uv_fs_close loop file

-  -- releasing the file system request uv_fs_req_cleanup readFS freePtr readFS

   if res < 0
      then putStrLn "Error opening file: \{errorMsg $ fromCode res}" else do
-       putStrLn "Read \{show res} bytes of data\n" fsWrite <- mallocPtr Fs
-       ignore $ uv_fs_write loop fsWrite 1 buf 1 (-1) $ \fs =>
+       putStrLn "Read \{show res} bytes of data\n" ignore $ async' (uv_fs_write loop 1 buf (cast res) (-1))
-         freeBuf buf >> freePtr fs
 ```

 That's still more cleaning up of resources.
 In the end, we print the
 data we read to *stdout* (file handle 1) at offset `-1` (the current
 offset) and free the allocated buffer.

-In order to simplify things, we closed the file synchronically.
+In order to simplify things, we closed the file synchronously.
+The
+same thing goes for writing to *sdtout* (represented by file handle `1`).
 This will block the event loop but for simple one-off operations
 like this, that's usually alright.
 Otherwise, we'd have to allocate and free even more stuff.

 Note, that we can run all file requests synchronously in libuv
 by passing the `NULL` pointer as the callback.
-We have to provide
-these version separately via the FFI, because we can't directly
-send `NULL` in place of a callback function across the FFI.
+Since we do not work
+with callback pointers directly, even in the low-level API, module
+`System.UV.Raw.File` runs two utility higher-order functions called
+`async` and `sync`, which allow us to decide on which version of
+a request to run.

 ### Observing Asynchronisity